§ Verifiable Trust v4 Specification

 - Identify the Ecosystem DID that issued the vtjsc

-- Query the Trust Registry governed by that Ecosystem
+- Query the Ecosystem entry and its

-- For W3C VTCs: verify that the credential issuer DID was authorized for the referenced vtjsc at the effective issuance time determined above
+Participantentries - For W3C VTCs: verify that the credential issuer DID was authorized for the referenced vtjsc at the effective issuance time determined above

 - For AnonCreds VTCs: verify that the credential issuer DID is currently authorized for the referenced vtjsc.
 Issuer authorization at credential reception time is enforced by the holder’s wallet as specified in [CIT].